mduggan/cdifflib/README.md

 Actually only contains reimplemented parts.
 Creates a `CSequenceMatcher` type which inherets most functions from `difflib.SequenceMatcher`.

+`cdifflib` is about 4x the speed of the pure python `difflib` when diffing large streams.

 Limitations
 -----------
 Can only work on 2 lists rather than generic sequences.